jbiatek/BSGRulebook/rulebook.md

 ### Cylon Leaders

 To add Cylon Leaders to any game, you really only *need* three things from either Pegasus or Daybreak.
-You can also do some customization, for example playing with Motive cards.
+You can also do some customization, for example playing with Motive cards regardless of expansions.

 - Treachery cards.
 If you want to be as minimal as possible, you might be able to just add the Pegasus Skill cards and nothing else.
 That might not be very balanced, though.
 Daybreak's Treachery is very much tied in with the rest of the expansion.
 - A "Cylon Locations" overlay.
 Both are basically the same, and are only *really* needed for the "Infiltrate Galactica" action.
 You could also just assume that "infiltrating" is an Action that Cylon Leaders can take by moving to the Human Fleet space.